dawapaljor/sft-report/src/pages/content/0-report.md

 Hundreds, if not thousands, of CCP supporters were mobilized and transported to San Francisco to “welcome” Xi Jinping.
 Some came from the Bay Area, while others traveled from as far away as southern California; Portland, Oregon; Seattle; Philadelphia; and New York.
 It appears that their transport and accommodations were paid for.
 The mission of “welcoming Xi” was framed as a glorious patriotic duty.
 United front groups and their leaders were mobilized.
 Chinese students at universities in the Bay Area and in other areas of California were recruited through chapters of Chinese Students and Scholars Association with close ties to PRC consulates.

-It appears that the purpose of the mobilization of large numbers of CCP supporters was twofold: firstly, to show strong support for Xi Jinping; and secondly, to obscure, neutralize, and. if possible. eliminate any sign of opposition.
+It appears that the purpose of the mobilization of large numbers of CCP supporters was twofold: firstly, to show strong support for Xi Jinping; and secondly, to obscure, neutralize, and, if possible, eliminate any sign of opposition.
 The ultimate aim was to present a “sea of red” to the “great leader.”
 Toward that end, the large numbers were crucial.
 They were used to crowd out and drown out protesters.
 Among the large numbers, those who would adopt more aggressive measures could blend in and hide.
 Ordinary items, especially flags and flagpoles, were deployed by some CCP supporters as weapons against protesters.
 Flags were regularly used to obscure protesters, both to prevent others from seeing them and to block views of assaults.
 Flagpoles were regularly used to stab and hit protesters.
 Protesters interviewed for this report frequently had the impression that the actions of CCP supporters were orchestrated and coordinated to a high degree.

 This report documents 34 cases of harassment and intimidation of and assault on protesters that occurred over the course of the four days (November 14–17, 2023) that Xi Jinping was in San Francisco  .
 These actions include threats, attempts to prevent protest, physical attacks and beatings, thefts of cell phones, and incidents of stalking.
 Other incidents of harassment, intimidation, and assault were reported by the media and/or on social media and are mentioned in the report.
 The FBI’s definition of transnational repression—“when foreign governments stalk, intimidate, or assault people in the United States”—is certainly applicable in this instance, as many or all of these acts were perpetrated in San Francisco by people taking part in a coordination mobilization campaign with links to the CCP.<sup>[^24]</sup>

-Significantly, most incidents of harassment, intimidation, and assault occurred at locations where Xi Jinping was present or expected to be—in particular, the San Francisco International Airport on his arrival on November 14 and his departure on November 17; and three places in downtown San Francisco: the St Regis San Francisco Hotel, where the Chinese delegation was reported to be staying; the Hyatt Regency Hotel, where Xi attended a banquet held in his honor by US business groups; and the Moscone Center, venue of the APEC summit.
+Significantly, most incidents of harassment, intimidation, and assault occurred at locations where Xi Jinping was present or expected to be—in particular, the San Francisco International Airport on his arrival on November 14 and his departure on November 17; and three places in downtown San Francisco: the St.Regis San Francisco Hotel, where the Chinese delegation was reported to be staying; the Hyatt Regency Hotel, where Xi attended a banquet held in his honor by US business groups; and the Moscone Center, venue of the APEC summit.

 Generally, the actions taken by law enforcement authorities to prevent the attacks, to protect victims of the attacks, and to apprehend and hold accountable perpetrators of the attacks were inadequate.
 In some cases, police officers appear to have witnessed an attack but to have taken no action.
 In other cases, protesters reported the attacks to police officers either while they were ongoing or immediately after they took place, but police officers declined to take action.
 In still other cases, police officers attempted to separate the CCP supporters from the protesters, though they only did so in response to urgent requests from protesters.
 Where police continued to monitor the situation, the safety of the protesters improved; where they failed to do so, protesters were attacked in the very areas police had set up to protect them.
 While activists were threatened before Xi Jinping’s visit and law enforcement agencies were made aware of the threats, little to no preventive actions were taken.
 Police officers on the scene often appeared to have little awareness of the dynamics of what was happening before their eyes and appeared at times indifferent or even hostile and callous toward protesters’ appeals for protection.
 On only one occasion did anyone interviewed for this report witness a CCP supporter—a man who tried to cross a police barricade to approach protesters,—being taken into custody by the police for an aggressive action toward protesters.
 The inadequate action by law enforcement authorities put protesters in the position of having to take their own precautions, without which, some protesters interviewed for this report believed, things would have been much worse.